Exchange Rate in Argentina

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-According to the Statistical Institute (Instituto Nacional de Estadísticas y Censos, INDEC), economic activity in Q4 edged up from a revised 3.8% annual increase (previously reported: +4.2% year-on-year) in Q3 to 3.9%.
+According to the Statistical Institute (Instituto Nacional de Estadísticas y Censos, INDEC), economic activity in the third quarter contracted 3.5% in year-on-year terms on the back of plunging domestic demand.